JGRatio/GradientSLRAgent/README.md

 # GradientMLRAgent

-Java based agent to determine the Regression Model for a Multiple Linear Regression using a Normal Equation approach.
+Java based agent to determine the Regression Model for a Simple Linear Regression using a Gradient Descent approach.

 The project consists of an Agent that calculates the regression model of a hardcoded data set.
 The NormalEcuationMLR class contains the data set and the operations for the Gradient Descent approach.